goldfink/dwitter/README.md

 ### Overview
 * **Total Estimated Duration:** 1 year, 6 months 30k PoC, with additional 200k in requested funding for facing the public Internet and creating a startup company
 * **Full-time equivalent (FTE):**  Full time work on the project will be pursued.
-* **Total Costs:** The request of this proposal for the creation of a Proof-Of-Concept is BTC 2.4 (Unix timestamp 30k CHF to BTC exchange rate 1604426503.916094)

 ### Milestone 1 — Implement a Dapp with IPFS/IPNS Pinning, and Tor hidden service content delivery in a UI client & Implement Substrate Modules, Launch a Polkadot parachain for human readable names, social currency and Direct messages

 * **Estimated Duration:** 6 months * 2 (or 1)
 * **FTE:**  1.0
-* **Costs:** 2.4 BTC (Unix timestamp 30k CHF to BTC exchange rate 1604426503.916094)

 | Number | Deliverable | Specification |